 The person detection system will contain several connected nodes, each performing a specific task towards accomplishing the final application.

-3. Output Preview: The Video View node creates an endpoint for showing the processed video stream, including the detection results in real-time.
-While this will not be needed for my system in production, it is a good way for debugging and tweaking specific parameters while testing.
+- Output Preview: The Video View node creates an endpoint for showing the processed video stream, including the detection results in real time.
+While this will not be needed for my system in production, it is a good way to debug and tweak specific parameters while testing.

 The Viso Builder makes it easy to add nodes to an application.
 I drag and drop the nodes mentioned above into the workspace grid, and they are ready to be configured without any additional programming.